juhanikataja/container-course-material/exercises/ex6/README.md

 ## Learning objectives

-* Learn how to use source-to-image -mechanism to build an application directly from source code
+* Learn how to use the source-to-image -mechanism to build an application directly from source code

 ## Description

-In this exercise we learn how to build an application only using source code.
+In this exercise we learn how to build an application using only source code.
 Then we modify the source and update the application.
-We are letting OpenShift build the application containers for us by using source-to-image (s2i) mechanism.
+We are letting OpenShift build the application containers for us by using the source-to-image (s2i) mechanism.

 The application is a small Python web server, based on [Bottle framework](https://bottlepy.org/).